sinteur/Rocket.Chat.Monitoring/README.md

 ![rocket.chat starter dashboard](images/rocketdashboard.png)

-From the **servers:** drop down list, you can select any of your servers to display its metrics.
+From the **server:** drop down list, you can select any of your servers to display its metrics.

 This is only a basic "starter" dashboard that we included.
 It has many of the useful Rocket.Chat application level metrics, API call and resource consumption metrics, and NodeJS based metrics.